So, what are the best white paint colors to use on your trim and baseboards ?

 Decorator’s White OC 149

-Here we used Benjamin Moore’s Decorator’s White on both the walls (in an eggshell finish) and on the trim (in the satin impergo finish.)
+Here we used Benjamin Moore’s Decorator’s White on both the walls (in an eggshell finish) and on the trim (in a semi gloss finish.)

 There’s nothing wrong with using the same color on both walls and trim!

-Considered a cooler white, this color has a bluish undertone, and creates a very bright, white modern look.
+Considered a cooler white, this color has a bluish undertone, and creates a very bright, pure white, modern look.

 I like to think of this as a very clean white, I’ve also heard it describes as a super white.